 There are many different elements that go into the design and overall feel of your outdoor space.
-Some add softness and life to your yard, and some of them add structure and hardness.
+Some add softness and life to your yard, and some of them add structure, hardscape vs. landscape.
 Both, when designed and implemented together properly, create the perfect space for you to relax, entertain, and enjoy the great outdoors with your friends and family.

 When creating and designing your landscape, your landscaper our outdoor contractor may use the terms “hardscape” and “landscape”.
 But what do those terms mean?
 Knowing the difference between the two can help you understand and envision your landscaper’s ideas, and could even help and encourage you to create a design of your own.
 It will also help you know and understand how to properly care for your new space once it’s completed.

 Simply put, hardscape is any of the non-living elements in your landscape design.
 As the name suggests, these are the harder design elements in your space like concrete, rocks, bricks, pavers, stone, and wood.
 Hardscaping also includes man-made structures like decks, pergolas, or patio covers that are used specifically in your landscaping.

 Landscape is all of the “soft,” or living, things in your design such as grass, plants, trees, and flowers.
 These elements, when used properly, can quickly transform your space into a calm and relaxing oasis.

 As you can see, it’s pretty easy to understand the difference between the two.
 Getting them to work harmoniously in your design, however, could be a little tricker.